Fanger1985/Pico-Nano-ESP32/README.md

 # Pico-Water-Meter
-Rasberry Pi / Pico Simple Water meter script for individual plant sites.
-Ideally solar powered solely for reporting data.
-Solar fed from grow lights being used.
+Rasberry Pi PICO / Arduino NANO / ESP32 Experiments and scripts catch all for experiments with different boards.